tamalchowdhury/blogkori/README.md

 Minor changes and bug fixes

 1.3.5
-Added option for ad widgets
+~~Added option for ad widgets~~
+Made some minor changes to the layout